ashesh-0/Disentangle/README.md

 use pytorch based code to get this.

 However, in the vamprior, we don't create the distribution. i think we compute kl divergence using a single sample.
+I've simplified the setup to start simple with just one resolution level.
+/home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/6: with vamprior enabled.